 For years, I’ve used and reused twist ties that I got from products like bread.
 I used them to tie up or bundle cords, to close plastic bags of leftovers, and to throw away trash bags of shredded paper that can’t be recycled in my area.

 Twist ties and toxic metal

-These reusable cable ties – called “resealable” on the packaging – have a tip next to the latch that you either push in or down to release the seal, but they’re otherwise just as impossible to open as a non-reusable cable tie.
+Reusable cable ties are a great option for jobs where a rubber band won’t work.
+They have a tip next to the latch that you either push in or down to release the seal, but they’re otherwise just as impossible to open as a non-reusable cable tie.

 Pets may eventually chew through them, but since they’ll be cinched tight, most animals won’t find it easy to get at them with their teeth or beaks at all.
 That link takes you to a package I ordered in 2011.
 It’s unfortunate they’re not recyclable, but I’ve re-used these for years without having to buy a new package.

 Twine is another option.
 It’s non-toxic, although it’s not as reusable as rubber bands or cable ties.
 But that’s just because it’s hard to untie a good knot.
 One thing you can do is snip off the knot when you’re done using a particular piece.
 Then you can reuse that slightly smaller piece.